Communication and Decision-Making for Individuals with Inherited Cancer Syndromes

 Hereditary cancers account for 5%-10% of all cancers, resulting in a considerable population burden of morbidity and mortality.
 Individuals with an inherited susceptibility to cancer require special and long-term care, and clinical management necessitates interdisciplinary cooperation among multiple providers, including genetic counselors, oncologists, primary care physicians, and surgeons.
 One of the most challenging tasks facing these individuals is understanding their risk of disease and applying this understanding to decisions involving risk management and disclosure of genetic information to family members.

-The Cancer Moonshot℠ Blue Ribbon Panel Report, published in October 2016, identified clinical and research opportunities to expand use of proven cancer prevention and early detection strategies to reduce cancer risk and cancer health disparities.
+The Cancer Moonshot℠ Blue Ribbon Panel Report, published in October 2016, identified clinical and research opportunities to expand use of proven cancer prevention and early detection strategies to reduce cancer risk and cancer health differences.
 The objective of the communication and decision-making for individuals with an inherited susceptibility to cancer initiative was to improve the current state of early detection, genetic counseling, and genetic testing by supporting research to develop, test, and evaluate interventions and implementation approaches to improve cancer risk communication between individuals with an inherited susceptibility to cancer (and their families) and providers so that affected individuals could make informed clinical risk management decisions.
-Projects were encouraged to include a variety of clinical care settings, genetic counseling and testing methods, and ethnically, socioeconomically, and geographically diverse populations.
+Projects were encouraged to include a variety of clinical care settings, genetic counseling and testing methods, and populations.

 Current grants were funded in response to the following NOFOs: